-If you spend 1 hour in 0 degree weather, you have a higher chance of suffering hypothermia than if you spend 1 minute outside.
-Your increased exposure you cold increased your likelihood to hypothermia.
+If you spend 1 hour in 0 degree weather, you have a higher chance of suffering hypothermia than if you spend 1 minute in it.
+Increased exposure to cold increases your likelihood of hypothermia.
 Likewise, if you drive 100 miles each day, you have a higher likelihood of being involved in a crash than if you drive 1 mile.
 Your increased mileage exposed you to more risk.

-Aggregate that to a national scale: if all the drivers in a nation drive more miles each year, then the nation as a whole may experience more deaths not because each driver is more dangerous but because the nation has increased its exposure to risk.
+Aggregate that to a national scale: if all the drivers in a nation drive more miles each year, then the nation as a whole have experience more deaths, not because each driver is more dangerous, but because the nation has increased its exposure to risk.

 The total death count by itself does not shed much light on the total safety picture.
-You must to scale the death count to risk exposure.
+You must to scale the death count by risk exposure–miles driven.

 Go back to that hypothermia example.
 Suppose we do a larger experiment.
 On day 1, 10 people go outside for 1 hour in the 0 degree weather, and one person gets hypothermia.
 You might infer that each individual has a 10% chance of getting hypothermia.